CANIS-NAU/cs205_module05/README.md

 # cs205_module05
-This is a GitHub Repo for Module 5.
+This is a GitHub Repo for NAU's CS 205 Module 5.